neg-0/dod-fitness/backend_docs/scalability.md

-# DoD Fitness App Backend Service - Scalability
+# Atlas Backend Service - Scalability

-This document outlines the scalability considerations and strategies for the DoD Fitness App Backend Service.
+This document outlines the scalability considerations and strategies for Atlas Backend Service.
 Scalability is crucial to ensure the system can handle growth in user base, data volume, and feature complexity while maintaining performance and reliability.

 ## Scalability Goals